Furderen216/SaladCLI_Plus/README.md

 <!-- End Badges -->

-## Salad CLI+ Will not be updated anymore, and won't get any more support.

 ---

 > Salad CLI+ uses your AUTH code to view your balance, lifetime balance, xp and referral code using the Salad API.
 Devs can not see your code.